aabversteeg/hetzner-data-docker-cluster/README.md

 # Docker swarm cluster manager
-Use this project to easily set up a Docker Swarm cluster on the Hetzner cloud.
+Use this project to easily and quickly set up a Docker Swarm cluster on the Hetzner cloud.
+Taking the cluster down can be done just as easy.
+This approach provides a good basis for applications that need computing power only temporary.

-##Prerequisites:
+## Prerequisites:
  - Verified Hetzner account
  - One or more virtual machines up and running.
 Must be placed in a single project.